 Minimalist Engagement Rings

-Traditionally speaking, the point of a diamond engagement ring is to stand out as a visible representation of a couple’s love and devotion.
+Traditionally speaking, a diamond engagement ring serves as a visible symbol of a couple’s love and devotion.
 But sometimes, standing out is about not overstating things.

-Minimalist engagement rings feature clean, sleek lines, fewer facets, and very little in the way of extra ornamentation.
-Modern minimalist engagement rings are generally diamond solitaire designs or feature a larger center stone set between two smaller stones.
+Minimalist engagement rings feature clean, sleek lines, fewer facets, and very little in the way of extras.
+Each part of a minimalist engagement ring should complement each other.
+Metals such as rose gold or white gold draw attention to diamond solitaire designs.
+Occasionally, a large center stone is set between two smaller stones of different shapes.

-Minimalist engagement rings not only deliver a touch of elegance and refinement but also stack easily and beautifully with most wedding rings.
-There’s a reason why these engagement rings are one of our favorite ring trends right now!
+Minimalist engagement rings give a touch of elegance and stack beautifully with most wedding rings.
+There’s a reason these engagement rings are one of our most popular styles right now!

 The Arielle Solitaire Ring

-The Holly Solitaire features delicate cathedral shoulders and hidden rows of diamonds for subtle sparkle and understated elegance.
-This engagement ring is the perfect example of “less is more.”
+The Quiet Beauty Solitaire features delicate cathedral shoulders and hidden rows of diamonds for sparkle and understated elegance.
+The white gold band highlights the sheet of the luminescent princess cut diamond.
+This ring is a perfect example of less being more.
+It’s also perfect for someone who follows ring trends but isn’t defined by them.

 Three-Stone Engagement Rings